‘Destiny’: Xur’s Exotic Goods For March 17, Telesto Returns Plus Two Good Rolls

 Telesto

-The exploding-purple-goo-shooting Fusion Rifle is available to pick up and is well worth the price.
-A sticky residue is left behind once each shot explodes after a short delay, which is perfect large groups of low level minions such as Thrall.
+The exploding purple goo-shooting Fusion Rifle is available to pick up and is well worth the price.
+A sticky residue is left behind once each shot explodes after a short delay, which is perfect for large groups of low-level minions such as Thrall.
 It’s also powerful enough to quickly bring down a Minotaur’s shield and then the Minotaur.

 Destiny players will also enjoy the bonus Telesto perk of generating Orbs of Light each time the weapon kills two or more enemies with a single shot.